 What Are Some Defenses Against Trafficking Charges?

 In human trafficking cases, it falls on the prosecutor to prove beyond a reasonable doubt that the defendant in the case knowingly participated and attempted to further the crime of trafficking.
-If the person being charged was unaware of his or her role in furthering the trafficking crime, then there may not be a case at all and charges could be dropped.
+If the person being charged was unaware of his or her role in furthering the trafficking crime, then it may be more difficult for the prosecutor to prove the person “knowingly” engaged in trafficking.
 Not knowing about his or her involvement can serve as a possible defense for the accused.

 In order to charge someone with trafficking an individual or individuals over 18, it must be established that the alleged victim or victims acted as a result of force, fraud, or coercion and not of their own free will.
 Consent may be a defense in situations where the accuser is older than 18.
 However, the use of fraud or coercion is not necessary in cases where the victim is a minor, and therefore not a defense.